73-Year-Old Man Sacrifices Himself Saving Wife From Being Struck by Truck

 The collision happened Tuesday morning at the intersection of Palm Street and Arnold Avenue at McClellan Park, the former Air Force base.

-California Highway Patrol officials said the couple was making their way to a dentist appointment when they crossed the street, which had no pedestrian crosswalk, and a full-size, gray pickup truck was headed straight for them.
+California Highway Patrol officials said the couple was making their way to a dentist appointment when they crossed the street, which had no pedestrian crosswalk, and 2006 to 2011 silver Toyota Tacoma was headed straight for them.

 "He saw the vehicle coming and he pushed her out of the way," said CHP Officer Mike Zerfas.